scleung-astro/data-science/README.md

 Full analysis on statistical, network and language of the movie and tv shows available on NetFlix

+### DS_OnlineRetail.ipynb
+A demonstration of building a product suggestion model based on a full year of transaction record.
+It also touches the consumption habit of that online retail shop.

 ### DS_Pfizer.ipynb
 Semantic analysis of Tweet's about the vaccine by Pfizer